By John S.C. Abbott in 1874

 “Sir, here are six prisoners I have taken alive.
 How shall I dispose of them?”

 Santa Anna seemed much annoyed and said, “Have I not told you before how to dispose of them?
 Why do you bring them to me?”

 Immediately several Mexicans commenced plunging their swords into the bosoms of the captives.
 Crockett, entirely unarmed, sprang, like a tiger, at the throat of Santa Anna.
 But before he could reach him, a dozen swords were sheathed in his heart, and he fell without a word or a groan.
 But there remained upon his brow the frown of indignation, and his lip was curled with a smile of defiance and scorn.

 And thus was terminated the earthly life of this extraordinary man.

 About the Author: Excerpted from the book David Crockett: His Life and Adventures, written by John Stevens Cabot Abbott and published by Dood, Mead & Co, New York in 1874.
 Abbott was an American historian, pastor, and writer, who published several other historical and religious books during his lifetime.
-The text as it appears here; however, is not verbatim as it has been edited for clarity and ease of the modern reader.
+However, the text as it appears here is not verbatim as it has been edited for clarity and ease of the modern reader.